-The following goods and services do not give entitlement to ITRs if they are acquired by a large business:
+The following goods and services do not give entitlement to input tax refunds (ITRs) if they are acquired by a large business:

 - road vehicles under 3,000 kilograms that must be registered under the Highway Safety Code to be driven on public roads;